-(j) SRS Airbag Warning Light
+(k) SRS Warning Light

 This light will come on when the ignition key is turned to the "ACC" or "ON" position.
 After about 6 seconds, the light will go off.
-This means the system of the airbag and front seat belt pretensioners are operating properly.
+This means the system of the airbags and front seat belt pretensioners are operating properly.

-The warning light system monitors the airbag sensor assembly, seat belt pretensioner assembly, inflators, warning light, interconnecting wiring, power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, inflators, front, seat belt pretensioner assemblies, warning light, interconnecting wiring and power sources.